Why Invest Here?

 Transportation & Warehousing

 LOCATION Moose Jaw is the heartland of the Prairies.
 Its strategic location offers optimal accessibility for the transportation of goods and services, and known as a major transportation hub.

 RESOURCES Strong agricultural production and exports of grain and potash are powerful forces driving the local economy.
 The area is known for its vast reserves of potash with two solution mines nearby.

-Investments totaling over $7 billion in the Moose Jaw area will challenge the local labour market’s ability to meet demand.
+EMPLOYMENT AND IMMIGRATION Investments totaling over $7 billion in the Moose Jaw area will challenge the local labour market’s ability to meet demand.
 Approximately 900 people already work at the heavy industrial plants located in the Industrial Corridor, with as many as half of them living in Moose Jaw.
 This number is expected to grow sharply over the next year, as the K+S Potash Mine becomes operational.
 There will be new job opportunities in trades and technologies, administration, management, and general labouring.
 Moose Jaw is proud of its culturally diversified workforce with the Moose Jaw Multicultural Council’s Gateway welcoming newcomers.

 QUALITY OF LIFE Everyone loves Moose Jaw and those who call it home know it’s the perfect place to raise a family.
 Citizens enjoy an exceptional quality of life appreciating amenities typically only found in much larger cities.
 It has an abundance of parks, sports and recreational facilities, walking trails, and family-oriented attractions, Moose Jaw is a safe and caring community offering one of the best small city lifestyles in Canada.
 Moose Jaw was recently named #2 as one of the Top 15 Small Cities in Canada to live in!

 LAND AVAILABLE FOR DEVELOPMENT